vestibular-RRL/video-annotation/USER_GUIDE.md

 ## 🎬 Welcome to Video Annotation Tool!

-This guide will help you use the Video Annotation Tool to mark important moments in your videos and save them as organized data.
+This guide will help you use the Video Annotation Tool to mark nystagmus movement in the videos and save them as organized data.

 ### What You Can Do
 - **Mark important moments** in your videos